I'm a computer programmer and game developer who is also deeply curious about the arts, philosophy, health, and psychology.

 9. They Don't Care About Respecting Others

 These people have little interest in appearing nice to others and probably have little regard for treating others well.
 They are probably little interested in having friends or being socially accepted and liked, and therefore they have less motivation to be nice and respectful to people.

 10. They Have Poor Self-Awareness and Poor Social Awareness

 Some people do not properly detect when they are being rude or offensive.
 They are simply unaware they come off as rude to others.
 Their behavior is doesn’t arise from malice but from lack of social awareness, lack of understanding of social cues and norms and lack of ability to identify rude behavior in themselves or others.

 11. They Disagree With You Ideologically or Politically

-You might not be aware of it but people always pick up on your political and ideological beliefs very easily, by simply being around you, listening to your conversations or maybe even by following your social media activity.
-That of course doesn’t mean you shouldn’t be expressing your beliefs for the sake of avoiding being treated badly by someone or offending someone unintentionally and getting disrespect for it, but keep in mind that someone’s rude behavior can occur simply for this reason.
+You might not be aware of it, but people always pick up on your political and ideological beliefs very easily, by simply being around you, listening to your conversations or maybe even by following your social media activity.
+That, of course, doesn’t mean you shouldn’t be expressing your beliefs for the sake of avoiding being treated badly by someone or offending someone unintentionally and getting disrespected for it, but keep in mind that someone’s rude behavior can occur simply for this reason.